Current situation – as of November 2019

 There is no difference between co-opted and elected councillors other than how they become councillors.
 The requirements and duties are the same for all Councillors irrespective of how they attained office.

 A co-opted Councillor is one who is appointed to the Council by Councillors, rather than being elected.
+It is better for local democracy if people stand as councillors via an election.

 Process for co-opting to Casual Vacancies arising on the Council